ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 .# Abstract

 This document describes the Domain-based Message Authentication, Reporting, and Conformance (DMARC) protocol.

-DMARC builds on the existing Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) protocols.
-It is designed to give ADminstrative Management Domains (ADMDs) that originate email the ability to publicize their email authentication policies, specify preferred handling for mail that fails authentication checks, and request reports about mail purportedly originated by the ADMD, as determined by the RFC5322.From header in the message.
+DMARC is a scalable mechanism by which a mail-originating organization can express domain-level policies and preferences for message validation, disposition, and reporting.
+Mail-receiving organizations can in turn use these expressions of policies and preferences to inform their mail handling decisions should they choose to do so.

 This document obsoletes RFC 7489.